Does Zionism have a definition?

 The State of Israel has also begun the rejuvenation of the Jewish people among nationalist, cultural, and religious lines.
 The Jewish people have experienced growth, success, and development at levels they haven’t experienced since their exile from their homeland over 2,000 years ago.
 The importance of Zionism to the survival and triumph of the Jewish people is undeniable and demonstrates its importance.

 In a letter penned in 1947 to Indian Prime Minister Jawaharlal Nehru, Noble Prize Laureate Albert Einstein wrote, "Long before the emergence of Hitler I made the cause of Zionism mine because through it I saw a means of correcting a flagrant wrong ...
-The Jewish people alone has for centuries been in the anomalous position of being victimized and hounded as a people, though bereft of all the rights and protections which even the smallest people normally has ...
+The Jewish people alone have for centuries been in the anomalous position of being victimized and hounded as a people, though bereft of all the rights and protections that even the smallest people normally have...
 Zionism offered the means of ending this discrimination.
 Through the return to the land to which they were bound by close historic ties ...
 Jews sought to abolish their pariah status among peoples ...
 Can Jewish need, no matter how acute, be met without the infringement of the vital rights of others?
 My answer is in the affirmative.
 One of the most extraordinary features of the Jewish rebuilding of Palestine is that the influx of Jewish pioneers has resulted not in the displacement and impoverishment of the local Arab population, but in its phenomenal increase and greater prosperity."
 [5]

 The 3379 United Nations resolution (1975) is known for declaring Zionism to be racism, which was revoked in 1991.
 There’s been UN bias against Israel since.

-On November 10, 1975 the United Nations General Assembly adopted resolution 3379 [6] which declared, “Recalling its resolution [affirming] that "any doctrine of racial differentiation or superiority is scientifically false, morally condemnable, socially unjust and dangerous" and its expression of alarm at "the manifestations of racial discrimination still in evidence in some areas in the world, some of which are imposed by certain Governments by means of legislative, administrative or other measures."
+On November 10 1975, the United Nations General Assembly adopted resolution 3379 [6] which declared, “Recalling its resolution [affirming] that "any doctrine of racial differentiation or superiority is scientifically false, morally condemnable, socially unjust and dangerous" and its expression of alarm at "the manifestations of racial discrimination still in evidence in some areas in the world, some of which are imposed by certain Governments by means of legislative, administrative or other measures."

 Recalling also that, in its resolution [condemning] the unholy alliance between South African racism and Zionism…Taking note…the principle that "international cooperation and peace require the achievement of national liberation and independence, the elimination of colonialism and neo-colonialism, foreign occupation, Zionism, apartheid and racial discrimination in all its forms, as well as the recognition of the dignity of peoples and their right to self-determination"…Taking note…"that the racist regime in occupied Palestine and the racist regime in Zimbabwe and South Africa have a common imperialist origin, forming a whole and having the same racist structure and being organically linked in their policy aimed at repression of the dignity and integrity of the human being"…Taking note also [the condemnation of] Zionism as a threat to world peace and security and called upon all countries to oppose this racist and imperialist ideology, Determines that Zionism is a form of racism and racial discrimination.”